 - Lived & worked in Indonesia, Samoa & the USA

 - Conducted research & extension activities & projects in Bangladesh, India, Indonesia, Laos, Mozambique, Nigeria, Nepal, Philippines, Timor Lesté, Papua New Guinea, South Africa, Samoa, Fiji, Vanuatu, Tonga & USA.

 Specialist research fields

-- Analysis & design of sustainable farming & agribusiness systems & value chains using integrated multi-methodologies.
+- Analysis & design of sustainable farming & agribusiness systems & value chains using integrated multi-methodologies of behavioural science.

 - Design & evaluate rural development, adult-education & extension programs at local & national levels.

 - Multi-methodology analysis of farming systems, management, decision making & adoption.

 Specialist agricultural extension fields